etomuc/CPC464-iRAM1024/README.md

 <sup>\***: 2x resistor if you are building the 640K version</sup>

-Order List from Reichelt/Germany: https://www.reichelt.de/my/2247546 (list not verfified yet, please let me know if this works out for you).
+Order List from Reichelt/Germany: https://www.reichelt.de/my/2256222 (list not verfified yet, please let me know if this works out for you).

-List is for 6128 version.
-Please adjust the number of components to match the required amount.
+List for 1024MB version.
+Please adjust the components if you plan to build the 640K or 576K version.
 ​

 > [!IMPORTANT]